jmagman/flutter-wiki/Compiling-the-engine.md

 4. `ninja -C out/host_debug_unopt` to build a desktop unoptimized binary.
     * If you skipped `--unoptimized`, use `ninja -C out/host_debug` instead.
-    * For Googlers, consider also using the option `-j 1000` to parallelize the build using Goma.
+    * For Googlers, consider also using the `--goma` flag with gn, then building with `autoninja` to parallelize the build using Goma.

 See [[The flutter tool]] for instructions on how to use the `flutter` tool with a local engine.
 You will typically use the `host_debug_unopt` build in this setup.